 February is especially important for the town of Riverside.
 Every year we dedicate this month to our US Veterans.
 We honor all those who have served to assure our freedom.
 Make no mistake, we never forget or vets throughout the year, but we make a special effort to let them know just how much we appreciate their unselfish service during this month.

-Today the Chronicle woke up to a burst pipe on the 2nd floor.
-Of course, the first call was to an emergency plumber.
-Jake and his assistant, Craig showed up within minutes – we were lucky – and had the problem well under control very quickly.
-Craig had just returned from a stint in Iraq as a Medic, and was enrolled for the upcoming summer semester at Riverside College.
+Today the Chronicle woke up to a great treat.
+Some old friends and war heroes Jake and Craig showed up in a beautiful limousine provided by Raleigh Limo Services.
+They deserved the royal treatment after what they have been through at war.
+Craig had just returned from a stint in Iraq as a Medic, and was enrolled for the upcoming summer semester at the Riverside College.
 After seeing we were preparing for Veterans’ Month he volunteered the following story.

 He began by telling us he was from a military family.
 His father and Uncles all served as Marines and their father before them.
 The thought of war disgusted Craig and after graduating High School attended college as a Conscientious Objector.
 Since he came from a loving family, his father respected his rights, and never tried to persuade him otherwise.
 Craig knew there was a hidden disappointment that his family carried, but it was never spoken aloud.

 One day after hearing a close friend who had joined the Army after High School was coming home in a body bag, Craig’s mind began opening.
 His buddy was gone forever and the thought that his friend had made the ultimate sacrifice in the name of freedom, hit him in a way he never expected.
 After attending the funeral, ironically, he went directly to the recruiting office at the local mall and signed up.